Sydney-Informatics-Hub/lessonbmc/_episodes/07-BMC_R_Day2_B.md

 ![haven](../fig/haven_logo.png)

-haven is a package within the tidyverse that allows you to read in data from different sources.
+haven is a package within the tidyverse that allows you to read in data from SAS, SPSS and STATA.
 For example, if our autism dataset was saved as an .sav file (SPSS), we can use `haven` to read that in.